DSCR Loans, South Carolina

 pinnaclefundingnetwork.com

-Pinnacle Funding Network is a mortgage broker.
-PFN does not make loans or credit decisions.
-Loans are originated through PFN's lending partners.
+Pinnacle Funding Network is a correspondent lender and loan originator.
+PFN originates loans and funds them through its network of institutional capital partners, who make final funding decisions; PFN may sell or assign loans at or after closing.
 Rates, terms, and programs are subject to change.
 All loan applications are subject to credit review, property appraisal, and underwriting approval.
 Rent ranges, DSCR estimates, tax figures, and deal examples on this page are illustrative; actual deal terms depend on property-specific underwriting and current county assessment data.